XiongFeiTan/LDG-Method-for-CH/README.md

-matlab

-math

-learn LDG method
+matlab/math

-slove the CH 1D equation finite element method
+slove the CH 1D equation using DG method